Syphilis is an infection caused by a bacteria that if undetected or untreated, can lead to serious chronic health issues.

 How would I get it?

-- Spread through unprotected oral, vaginal, or anal sex, mutual masturbation or sharing of sex toys with an infected person,
+- Spread through unprotected oral, vaginal, or anal sex, mutual masturbation or sharing of sex toys with an infected person

 What kind of symptoms could I have if I am infected?

-- Some people who are infected may not have any symptoms at all!
+- Some people who are infected may not have any symptoms at all

-The following symptoms are a few of the more common symptoms throughout all stages:
+More common symptoms throughout all stages:

 - Flu-like symptoms